 Note: While the algorithm was introduced by Dr. Smith, it wasn’t popularized until Jermey Howard of fast.ai suggested that his students use it.
 If you’re a fast.ai user, you may remember the

-learn.lr_find function — we’ll be implementing a similar method using Keras instead.
+learn.lr_find function — we’ll be implementing a similar method using TensorFlow/Keras instead.

 The automatic learning rate finder algorithm works like this: